If you’re looking for snowman activities for toddlers and preschoolers, I have a bunch, but I think my favourite is this simple snowman activity tray.

-Toddlers and preschoolers can build their own snowmen from scratch over and over again, switching up the parts and accessories each time.
-It’s a great fine motor activity, and a wonderful way to put in a snowy or rainy morning.
+Kids can build their own snowmen from scratch over and over again, switching up the parts and accessories each time.
+It’s a great fine motor activity, and a wonderful way to put in a cold, snowy.
 Just see how they respond when you sing out “Hey kids!
 Do you want to build a snowman?”

-I really like how creative and open-ended this activity is, and how it’s never the same thing twice.
-It kind of reminds me of Mr. Potato Head that way; the parts are always the same, but the possibilities are endless depending on how you mix and match them.
+I love how and open-ended this activity is, and how creative the kids can get with it.
+No matter how many times they play with it, their creations are different every time.
+It reminds me of Mr. Potato Head that way; the parts are always the same, but the possibilities are endless depending on how you mix and match them.

 Ok!
 Let’s put this activity together for YOUR kids, and then I’ll show you the fun that the hooligans had with ours.